7. oktober 2024

 The Challenges Leading to Agreement

 As with any major political declaration, reaching consensus on how to mitigate AMR in 2024 was shaped by the world’s current geopolitical climate.
 Unlike in 2016, when the first Political Declaration on AMR was adopted unanimously, this time the process was markedly more difficult.
 The divide between high-income and low- and middle-income countries was pronounced, where health equity remains a sensitive topic.
 Especially following the COVID-19 pandemic, which highlighted global disparities in access to diagnostics, vaccines and treatments.
 During the AMR negotiations, the Global South emphasized the urgent need for financing mechanisms and equitable access to new antibiotics, vaccines, and diagnostics.
-For many LMICs, AMR is not just a health issue—it is a development issue that deepens existing social and econmic inequalities.
+For many LMICs, AMR is not just a health issue—it is a development issue that deepens existing social and economic inequalities.
 The Declaration acknowledges this.

 The One Health Approach: Controversies and Misunderstandings